HMS Uproar

-HMS Uproar (P31) was a Royal Navy U-class submarine built by Vickers-Armstrong at Barrow-in-Furness.
+HMS Uproar (P31) was a Royal Navy U-class submarine built by Vickers-Armstrongs at Barrow-in-Furness.
 So far she has been the only ship of the Royal Navy to bear the name Uproar.
 She was originally named P 31, renamed Ulleswater in February 1943 and finally renamed Uproar in April 1943.

 Career

 One of her first actions, whilst serving as P 31, was to participate in the operation that led to the sinking of the Bismarck, though she did not see action directly.